Cluser/OrdersSystem/README.md

 ## What you can find here?
-- OAuth2 implementation with access / refresh token and secure storage of them in cookie / memory
+- OAuth2 implementation with access / refresh token and secure storage of them in HttpOnly cookie / memory
 - Lazy loading routing with query parameters and guards
 - RxJs usage
 - Server side filtering